TheRedstoneRadiant/CS50-Wordy/README.md

 # CS50 Wordy

-This is my final project for [Harvard's CS50](https://cs50.harvard.edu).
+This is @TheRedstoneRadiant and @Atapa1908's final project for [Harvard's CS50](https://cs50.harvard.edu).

 # Setup